 - The less English you know, the harder it is to learn Dutch

-- You learn faster if you are in contact with the new language every day
+- You learn faster if you are in contact with a new language every day

-- The learning method also determines how quickly you learn Dutch.
-It’s slowest when you learn on your own
+- The learning method also determines how quickly you learn to speak Dutch.
+It’s slowest when you study on your own without talking to anybody

 The Delft method at Suitcase talen

 Above all, the e-learning and online conversation classes offer a lot of flexibility – some students fully participate from abroad, others temporarily.
-They join the class even when they travel for work or visit their parents.
-The absence of class is a rare phenomenon in online learning!
+They join class even when they travel for work or visit their parents.
+The absence of class is a rare phenomenon among online students!

-However, the numbers in this blog don’t take into account any obstacles in your path.
+However, the numbers in this blog don’t consider any obstacles in your path.
 Yet, the mentioned number of hours is not invented – they are from practice.
-In less than a year the first students reached target B1!
+I have been teaching traditional courses most of my life, but after I switched to the Delft method, the speaking results are much better.
+In a year the students can reach target B1!

-Of course, some students stopped completely.
-Either the method was too speedy, or they did not like the method.
-Some of them could not combine it with work.
-Other students are taking a break for personal reasons.
-The modular system, which is unique for Suitcase talen, offers that flexibility.
+Of course, some students fail to learn Dutch so quickly.
+Either the method is too speedy, or they don’t like the method.
+Some of them cannot combine it with work obligations.
+Other students need one or two breaks for personal reasons.
+The modular system, unique for Suitcase talen, offers that flexibility.
+We start new courses every five weeks.

 - whether you speak some Dutch and how you learned that